thradde/places/Readme.txt

     Places Design Goals
     -------------------

--   Starting applications or opening folder-/ file links as quick as possible with a minimum number of user interactions (i.e. mouse clicks, keys presses).
+-   Starting applications or opening folder-/ file links as quickly as possible with a minimum number of user interactions (i.e. mouse clicks, key presses).

 -   Everything stays in its place: icons will always stay in the same position, where you once placed them.
     No sorting, no re-ordering, no changes if the resolution of the screen changes.
 Instead, the icons